CARPool: fast, accurate computation of large-scale structure statistics by pairing costly and cheap cosmological simulations: COLA timestepping and cross-correlation coefficients

 Before generating our ensemble of fast surrogates, we tested the sensitivity of the cross-correlation coefficients $\zeta_{yc}$ between the full $N$-body dark matter density contrast field $\boldsymbol{\delta_y}$ and $\boldsymbol{\delta_c}$ produced by \texttt{L-PICOLA},

 to the choice of timestepping.

-The numerator in \eqref{eq:crossP} is the cross power spectrum between the two aforementioned density contrast fields.
-The density contrast is, for the three-dimensional comoving particle coordinates $\boldsymbol{x}$, $\delta(\boldsymbol{x}) \equiv \rho(\boldsymbol{x})/\bar{\rho} - 1$, with $\rho$ calculated with the Cloud-in-Cell (CiC) Mass Assignment Scheme on the snapshots. $\delta(\boldsymbol{k})$ is the Fourier transform of $\delta(\boldsymbol{x})$.
+The numerator in \eqref{eq:crossP} is the cross power spectrum between the two aforementioned density contrast fields. $\delta(\boldsymbol{k})$ is the Fourier transform of the real-space density contrast $\delta(\boldsymbol{x})$.
 Note that these coefficients serve as a proxy for the correlation between the COLA and \texttt{GADGET} snapshots, but do not provide an estimation of the canonical cross-correlations of \eqref{eq:cca} between the statistics $\boldsymbol{y}$ and $\boldsymbol{c}$ computed from these snapshots.
 Having tested different schemes, we concluded that choosing linearly-spaced timesteps yields a better cross-correlation than with logarithmic ones, and that the fewer the timesteps, the more influential the modified timestepping parameter $nLPT$ in terms of cross-correlation coefficients (in the case of this study, with a very high starting redshift of $z_i=127$).
 Figure \ref{fig:colaPerf} shows an example with $10$ and $20$ linearly-spaced timesteps and $nLPT \in \left\{-2.5, +0.5 \right\}$ (the fiducial value and our experimentally ``best'' value, respectively).
-Although $\zeta_{yc}(k = 1.0~h {\rm Mpc^{-1}}) \approx 0.96$ with $10$ timesteps exceeds $\zeta_{yc}(k = 1.0~h {\rm Mpc^{-1}}) \approx 0.94$ with $20$ timesteps for $nLPT=+.05$, we still chose to generate our \texttt{L-PICOLA} snapshots with $20$ timesteps between $z_i=127$ and $z=0.0$, again, to avoid tuning \texttt{L-PICOLA} for any one particular statistic.
+Although $\zeta_{yc}(k = 1.0~h {\rm Mpc^{-1}}) \approx 0.96$ with $10$ timesteps exceeds $\zeta_{yc}(k = 1.0~h {\rm Mpc^{-1}}) \approx 0.94$ with $20$ timesteps for $nLPT=+0.5$, we still chose to generate our \texttt{L-PICOLA} snapshots with $20$ timesteps between $z_i=127$ and $z=0.0$, again, to avoid tuning \texttt{L-PICOLA} for any one particular statistic.
 In any case, even with 20 timesteps the \texttt{L-PICOLA} surrogates are much faster than full \texttt{GADGET-III} simulations.

 \bsp